grezxune/tommy_treb/_posts/2017-08-18-image-scraper.md

 # Closing remarks

+The app doesn't work for *every* web page, but it does work for most.
+If it doesn't work on the URL you're trying, it may just be that they host their images in a non-traditional way.
 I hope this was useful and I helped at least someone figure out what hotlinking was, and maybe even help someone get around hotlink protection as well!
 I have hosted the live site [here](http://www.image-fetcher.tommytreb.com) using what is called a "Dyno" from [Heroku](http://www.heroku.com).

 Pretty cool, huh?